What is COMCEC Project Funding?

 - Connection with previous COMCEC funded projects implemented by the PO

 The Development Bank of Turkey is one of the main bodies in CPF as it performs the transfer of funds to the Project Owners as well as monitoring the implementation of the projects.
 Project Owners sign a contract with the Bank detailing the roles, rights and responsibilities of all parties involved in the CPF.
 Project Owners should make regular reporting to the CCO and Bank during the implementation of the projects.
-CPF is a grant based financial supporting instrument, which may provide up to 225.000 and 75.000 USD for the projects submitted by the Member Countries and OIC Institutions respectively.
+CPF is a grant based financial supporting instrument, which may provide funding for the projects submitted by the Member Countries and OIC Institutions respectively.
 Payments are made by the Bank after an expense occurred and reported to the Bank by submitting relevant documents.
-For the research projects, the payments are made in two installments; first being after the first draft of the research study is approved by the CCO and second being after the approval of the research report.